EVs

 EV Telematics

 As stewards of the grid, utilities are the frontline in managing distribution, transmission, and continuity of service.
 With a growing prosumer base expanding the DER market and more EVs on the road than ever (with more to come), utilities are at a crossroads on how to provide reliable service that adheres to regulatory requirements while balancing an already tight budget.
-By putting your DER and demand flexibility programs into a direct relationship with both tech disruption and global decarbonization efforts, utilities can open up new revenue streams while strengthening their operational efficiencies.
+By placing your DER and demand flexibility programs into a direct relationship with both tech disruption and global decarbonization efforts, utilities can open up new revenue streams while strengthening their operational efficiencies.

 Now, utilities can even monitor and gather data from the vehicle itself through EV telematics to better understand the charging times that will continue to challenge the grid.
 With EV telematics, utilities can determine average travel and charging times, and usage data that can inform programmatic decisions.
 For example, utilities with a battery program can determine the best times to employ V2G charging strategies when it would best serve your customers and grid stability.
 A feature of a robust distributed energy resource management system (DERMS), EV telematics provides useful intel that can ease range anxiety and increase potential enrollment.